 Section 1.
 Name & Organizational Structure

-The name of this organization shall be Coppell Competitive Shooting Team, herein referred to as “Team”, and shall be a Limited Liability Company (LLC) Charter Club of Youth Target Foundation (YTF).
-YTF is a Texas nonprofit corporation, which is exempt from Federal income tax under Section 501(c)(3) of the Internal Revenue Code.
+The name of this organization shall be Coppell Competitive Shooting Team, herein referred to as “Team”, and shall be a Limited Liability Company (LLC) Charter Club of Scholastic Clay Target Program (SCTP).
+SCTP is a Texas nonprofit corporation, which is exempt from Federal income tax under Section 501(c)(3) of the Internal Revenue Code.

 Section 2.
 Objectives